AHNEMER/dockeraized-dotnet-5-registration-login-api/README.md

 Edit
 http://localhost:5001
 🐳 Dockerfile Explained
+This project uses a two-stage build to separate building and running the application.

+Step 1: Build Stage
 dockerfile
 Copy
 Edit
-# Step 1: Build Stage
 FROM mcr.microsoft.com/dotnet/sdk:5.0 AS build
 WORKDIR /app